d4n1elliu/Freshify/README.md

-# 🛒 Freshify (A online grocery website)
+# Freshify

 A dynamic website which simulates a real-world e-commerce experience.
 Users can browse available products, search by category, add items to their cart and proceed to a checkout process with order confirmation.

 Features
 - Product listing by category (e.g., Fresh, Frozen, Pantry)